-With yet another Marathi film striking gold at the box office, filmmakers debate on the need for more screens and shows, and incentives to boost the regional industry
+With yet another Marathi film 'Sairat' striking gold at the box office, filmmakers debate on the need for more screens and shows, and incentives to boost the regional industry

 Winds of change are blowing through the Marathi film industry and the latest example is the thumping box office success of National Award winning director Nagraj Manjule's second film Sairat.
 In the first weekend, it has managed to collect nearly Rs 12 crore (400 screens) and is running houseful not just in small towns but also in the bigger centres as well as in non-Marathi speaking regions.